 Immediately Following Surgery

-- The gauze pad placed over the surgical area should be kept in place for a half hour.
+- The gauze pad placed over the surgical area should be kept in place for a half-hour.
 After this time, the gauze pad should be removed and discarded.
 If bleeding is persistent, place new gauze over the area for another 30 minutes.

-- Vigorous mouth rinsing and/or touching the wound area following surgery should be avoided.
+- Vigorous mouth rinsing or touching the wound area following surgery should be avoided.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

 - Take the prescribed pain medications as soon as you begin to feel discomfort.
 This will usually coincide with the local anesthetic becoming diminished.

 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable and resume a normal diet.

 - Place ice packs to the sides of your face where surgery was performed.
-Refer to the section on swelling for a more thorough explanation.
+Refer to the section on swelling below for an explanation.
+Do not leave the ice in place longer than 20 minutes at a time.

-A certain amount of bleeding is to be expected following surgery.
-Slight bleeding, oozing or redness in the saliva is not uncommon.
-Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
-Repeat if necessary.
-If bleeding continues, bite on a moistened black tea bag for thirty minutes.
-The tannic acid in the black tea helps to form a clot by contracting bleeding vessels.
+If bleeding continues, bite on a moistened tea bag for thirty minutes.
+The tannic acid in the tea bag helps to form a clot by constricting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright and avoid exercise.
 In addition, do not apply ice to the face if you are having trouble controlling the bleeding.
 The cold temperature can decrease platelet function.
-If bleeding still does not subside, call our office for further instructions.
+If bleeding still does not subside, call for further instructions.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
-The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
+The swelling will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
-Two baggies filled with ice, or ice packs, should be applied to the sides of the face where surgery was performed.
-The ice packs should be left on continuously.
+Two baggies filled with ice or ice packs should be applied to the sides of the face where surgery was performed.
+The ice packs should NOT be left on continuously.
 The ice should be applied intermittently for 20 minutes on and 20 minutes off.
 After 24 hours, ice has no beneficial effect.

-For severe pain, the prescribed medication should be taken as directed.
-Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
+For severe pain, take the prescribed medications as directed.
+The prescribed pain medicine can make you groggy and will slow down your reflexes.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
-Pain or discomfort following surgery should subside more and more every day.
+Pain or discomfort following surgery should subside over time.
 If pain persists, it may require attention and you should call the office.

-Keep the mouth clean
+Keep the Mouth Clean

 Nausea and Vomiting

 - Slight elevation of temperature immediately following surgery is not uncommon.
 In fact, it is expected as a natural inflammatory response.
 If the temperature persists, notify the office.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.

 - Sore throats and pain when swallowing are not uncommon.
-The muscles get swollen.
-The normal act of swallowing can then become painful.
-This will subside in 2-3 days.
+The muscles get swollen and the normal act of swallowing can then become painful.
+This will subside.

-- Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
-This is a normal post-operative event which will resolve in time.
+- Stiffness (trimus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
+This is a normal post-operative event that will resolve in time.
 You will not hurt the wound by opening your mouth.

-- Brushing your teeth is okay – just be gentle at the surgical sites.
+- Brushing your teeth is okay starting the following day – just be gentle at the surgical sites.

 - If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
-If you get light headed, stop exercising.
+If you get lightheaded, stop exercising.